flame-engine/flame/doc/flame/components.md

 ```

 The mixin works by preventing the `renderTree` method, therefore if `renderTree` is being
-implemented, a manual check for `isVisible` should be included to retain this functionality.
+overridden, a manual check for `isVisible` should be included to retain this functionality.

 ```dart
 class MyComponent extends PositionComponent with HasVisibility {